 Looking to Hire?
 Post a Job on Indeed

 What are business goals?

 Business goals are goals that a business anticipates accomplishing in a set period of time.
 You can set business goals for your company in general as well as for particular departments, employees, managers and/or customers.
-Goals typically represent a company's larger purpose and work to establish an end-goal for employees to work towards.
+Goals typically represent a company's larger purpose and work to establish an end goal for employees to work toward.
 Business goals do not have to be specific or have clearly defined actions.
 Instead, business goals are broad outcomes that the company wishes to achieve.

-Setting business goals are important for several reasons, including that they:
+Setting business goals are important for several reasons, including that they can:

-- Give employees a clear understanding of how decision-making reaches company's goals
+Give employees a clear understanding of how decision-making reaches the company's goals

 Related: SMART Goals: Definition and Examples

 Business objectives are clearly defined and measurable steps that are taken to meet a company's broader goals.
 Objectives are specific in nature and can be easily defined and kept track of.
 Companies must establish objectives to achieve their business goals.

 Business goals vs. business objectives